Absolute probability judgement: Method

 There were various reasons which can explain the reasons why there was such a large difference in the estimates provided by the group: the group of experts was largely diverse and the experience of the individuals differed.
 Experience with Ground Based Augmentation System (GBAS) also showed differences.
 This process was a new experience for all of the experts participating in the process and there was only a single day, in which the session was taking place, to become familiar with its use and use it correctly.
-Of most significance was the fact that the detail of the assessments was very fine, which the staff were not used to.
+Of most significance was that the detail of the assessments was very fine, which the staff were not used to.
 Experts also became confused about the way in which the assessment took place; errors were not considered on their own and were analysed as a group.
 This meant that the values estimated represented a contribution of the error on a system failure as opposed to a single contribution to system failure.